spryker/spryker-docs/docs/marketplace/dev/front-end/ui-components-library/actions/actions-notification.md

 ---
 title: Actions Notification
-description: This article provides details about the Actions Notification service in the Components Library.
+description: This document provides details about the Actions Notification service in the Components Library.
 template: concept-topic-template
 ---

-This article provides details about the Actions Notification service in the Components Library.
+This document explains the Actions Notification service in the Components Library.

 ## Overview

 Actions Notification is an Angular Service that renders notification box.

-Check out this example below to see how to use Actions Notification service.
+Check out an example usage of the Actions Notification.

+Service configuration:

 - `type` - an action type.
 - `notifications` - an array with notifications configuration based on the Notification component.